otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2060_must-provide-page-metadata.md

 - `totalPages` (_optional_): Overall number of pages

 ::: info
-Some fields like `totalElements` and `totalPages` can be omitted if the implementation is not feasable, e.g. when the calculation has a big performance impact.
+Some fields like `totalElements` and `totalPages` can be omitted if the implementation is not feasable, for example, when the calculation has a big performance impact.
 Exposing this data should consider the performance implications, not only now but over the lifespan of the service.
 :::